Class 11 Maths Syllabus

 Unit 1: Sets and Functions

-Familiarising the students about the concepts related to sets, relations and trigonometric functions, this unit of class 11 maths syllabus includes the following chapters and the important topics covered underneath them:
+Familiarising the students about the concepts related to sets, relations and trigonometric functions, this unit of the class 11 maths syllabus includes the following chapters and the important topics covered underneath them:

 Sets